 Third, there are the denominators $\left(t\, y^{(a)}_{i}/y^{(a)}_{j};q\right)_{\infty}$ from the vector multiplets \eqref{vec3d}.
 However, such $t$-dependent poles turn out to have vanishing residue, as can be easily checked\footnote{The fact that poles of the third kind give a vanishing residue is characteristic of indices for 3d theories with $\cN=4$ supersymmetry.
 In particular, our argument does not apply to 3d theories with less supersymmetry.
 A similar phenomenon was noted in the 1d vortex quantum mechanics index.}.
 The above pole structure makes explicit the grading over the vortex charge, so we naturally denote the set of poles as $\mathcal{M}^{bulk}_k$, summed over all $k=\sum_{a=1}^n k^{(a)}$.\\

-We now want to introduce a 1/2-BPS Wilson loop wrapping $S^1(\widehat{R})$, which is a codimension-2 defect from the point of view of $G^{3d}$.
-As we reviewed, the fact that this is possible in the first place is because such a loop preserves the supersymmetries $Q$ and $\overline{Q}$.
-We couple the one-dimensional $\cN=4$ theory on the loop to the bulk three-dimensional theory by considering the flavor symmetries of the 1d theory and gauging them with 3d $\cN=4$ vector multiplets.
+We now introduce a 1/2-BPS loop wrapping $S^1(\widehat{R})$, which is a codimension-2 defect from the point of view of $G^{3d}$.
+In particular, such a loop preserves the supersymmetries we wrote as $Q$ and $\overline{Q}$ in the half-index.
+We couple the 1-dimensional $\cN=4$ theory on the loop to the bulk 3-dimensional theory by considering the flavor symmetries of the 1d theory and gauging them with 3d $\cN=4$ vector multiplets.
 From the point of view of the index, this translates into gauging the 1d masses, turning them into the scalars of the corresponding 3d $\cN=4$ vector multiplets.
 When the vector multiplet is dynamical, the scalar becomes an eigenvalue $y$ to be integrated over, while in the case of a background vector multiplet, the scalar becomes a mass from the 3d point of view.
 To achieve this, we start by defining a defect $Y$-operator vacuum expectation value, written as an integral over the Coulomb moduli of the 3d theory: